MK99MA/SoMoE-19/README.md

 ### Modified:
  ● Toggleable MVP stars & messages
  ● Replaced "Hold-shift" Sprint with walmars ShortSprint
- ● (TEST) Reduced restart time when a match starts from 5 secs to 1 sec
+ ● Reduced restart time when a match starts from 5 secs to 1 sec
  ● Unpausing countdown will also display as centertext
  ● Every mod chat message will use the set chat settings